-This will include a panel discussion tracing the efforts of Thomas Willingale in the 1800s, whose actions kickstarted the campaign that saved Epping Forest for the people of London, through to the M11 link road protests in the 1990s, documented by the revolutionary activist video group Undercurrents, and finally drawing links to similar, contemporary direct action protest movements.
+This will include a discussion from speakers tracing the efforts of Thomas Willingale in the 1800s, whose actions kickstarted the campaign that saved Epping Forest for the people of London, through to the M11 link road protests in the 1990s, documented by the revolutionary activist video group Undercurrents, and finally drawing links to similar, contemporary direct action protest movements.

 Following this discussion, the audience will be invited to take part in a Direct Action workshop and take part in the production of a new video.
 The finished video will be shown as part of Art Night 2019.

 Kelsey is a campaigner from London fighting domestic, sexual and state violence with several grassroots organisations.
 Kelsey is a co-ordinator for Hollaback!
 London, a collective fighting sexual harassment in public spaces.

 Paul has been involved in independent video production since 1993 and won awards for his films in Germany, USA, Canada and the UK.Paul has filmed direct action protests against car culture, filmed with political comedian Mark Thomas, smuggled a hidden camera into an Israeli prison, and recorded many alternative life styles.
 His films have also been shown in the Tate Modern.
 I have won awards for my films in Germany, USA, Canada and the UK.He also spent 3 years on the M11 link protest from 1993 to 1995.
 See his work here.